BarrierSteer: LLM Safety via Learning Barrier Steering: Abstract

 \section{Abstract}

-Despite the state-of-the-art performance of large language models (LLMs) across diverse tasks, their susceptibility to adversarial attacks and unsafe content generation remains a major obstacle to deployment, particularly in high-stakes settings.
-Addressing this challenge requires safety mechanisms that are both practically effective and supported by rigorous theory.
-We introduce \algo{}, a novel framework that formalizes response safety by embedding learned non-linear safety constraints directly into the model's latent representation space. \algo{} employs a steering mechanism based on Control Barrier Functions (CBFs) to efficiently detect and prevent unsafe response trajectories during inference with high precision.
-By enforcing multiple safety constraints through efficient constraint merging, without modifying the underlying LLM parameters, \algo{} preserves the model's original capabilities and performance.
-We provide theoretical results establishing that applying CBFs in latent space offers a principled and computationally efficient approach to enforcing safety.
-Our experiments across multiple models and datasets show that \algo{} substantially reduces adversarial success rates, decreases unsafe generations, and outperforms existing methods.
+Despite the strong performance of large language models (LLMs) across diverse tasks, their susceptibility to adversarial attacks and unsafe content generation remains a significant obstacle to deployment, particularly in high-stakes settings.
+Addressing this challenge requires safety mechanisms that are both practically effective and theoretically grounded.
+In this paper, we introduce \algo{}, a novel inference-time framework that improves response safety by embedding learned nonlinear safety constraints directly into the model's latent representation space. \algo{} treats hidden-state safety classifiers as Control Barrier Functions (CBFs), enabling constraint-guided steering of unsafe latent trajectories during generation.
+By composing multiple safety constraints through efficient constraint merging without modifying the underlying LLM parameters, \algo{} preserves model utility.
+We provide theoretical results showing that applying CBFs in latent space yields a principled, modular, and computationally efficient approach for steering with respect to learned safety constraints, with guarantees conditional on the learned barriers capturing the intended safety property.
+Our extensive experimental results across multiple model families and datasets demonstrate that \algo{} substantially reduces adversarial attack success rates and unsafe generations, outperforming existing methods.
+The code is available in our \href{https://github.com/thanhquangtran/BarrierSteer}{GitHub repository}.